#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Weeds are likely poking through in the garden beds, even if you put down mulch or a fabric liner to keep them at bay.
-Pull out weeds from the root in gardens you'll be eating from, and dig up the roots if the weed snapped off without them.
-Be sure to get them before the weeds' flowers dry out and and drop their seeds.
-If you'd like to treat weeds with weed killer, check that it's safe for bees, other pollinators, and pets — and wear a respirator mask and heavy rubber gloves to ensure that the chemical doesn't touch your lungs or skin.
+Weeds are likely poking through in the garden beds, even if you put down mulch or a landscape fabric liner to keep them at bay.
+Pull out weeds from the root in edible flower or vegetable gardens, and dig up the roots if the weed snapped off without them.
+Be sure to get them before they go to seed.
+If you'd like to treat weeds with weed killer, check that it's safe for bees, other pollinators, and pets — and wear a respirator mask and heavy-duty rubber gloves to ensure that it doesn't touch your lungs or skin.

-If you can water during the early morning or in the evening, that's ideal.
+Ideally, water early in the morning.
+The next best time is in the evening, when the sun is past its peak.
 Watering during the heat of the day means a lot of the moisture will evaporate.
-This applies to whatever you're growing: grass, trees, vegetables, and plants.
-Whenever you water, give all the plants a thorough drink, and don't skip it just because it's not the best time.
-The plants still need hydration regardless of the time.
-Depending on your lawn's health, grass type, and climate, you may also want to look into applying a liquid lawn fertilizer.
+This applies to whatever you're growing: grass, veggies, bushes, and plants.
+Give all the plants a thorough drink, and don't skip it just because it's not the best time.
+The plants still need hydration regardless of the time on the clock.
+Depending on your grass type, climate, and lawn health, you may also want to look into applying a liquid lawn fertilizer.

-Once you've planted your flowers or plants, you'll need to make sure they stay well-fed and hydrated.
-Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for your plants, whether you need a flower fertilizer, veggie fertilizer, or a general garden fertilizer blend.
+Once you've planted your plants or flowers, you'll need to make sure they're hydrated and well-fed.
+Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
+You can even find one that's formulated for the plants you're growing, whether you need a tomato fertilizer, shrub fertilizer, or a general garden fertilizer blend.
 Only apply as often as recommended on the packaging.
 More is not better here.
-Be sure to water immediately after, as directed, so the fertilizer won't burn the plants.
+Be sure to water immediately after, as directed, so the plants won't be burned by the fertilizer.

-When you need a break from working in the yard, shelter under a patio umbrella or covered gazebo.
-Add awnings and shade sails to the shed or house to create shady spots.
-However, sometimes shade isn't enough because it's just too humid.
+When you need a break from gardening in the sun, shelter under a patio umbrella or covered gazebo.
+Attach awnings and shade sails to the house or shed to create shadowy spots to rest in.
+However, sometimes shade isn't enough because it's too humid out.
 That's when a patio mister or misting fan can help cool the air and transform a stifling afternoon into a relaxing day.
 Go back to lounging in the sun when that water-cooled air is ready.

 Spending time with friends in gorgeous weather makes the season even more special.
-But you don't need a full patio makeover or to create your own patio furniture collection from scratch to do it.
+But you don't need a full patio makeover or to create your own patio conversation sets from scratch to do it.
 Even a minor backyard refresh can make a big difference.
-A string of outdoor lights, new outdoor lounge furniture, or even an outdoor rug can breathe new life into a backyard oasis.
+Outdoor string lights, new outdoor lounge furniture, or even an outdoor rug can breathe new life into a patio.

 The Home Depot Garden Center at Hammond, LA

-As the calendar turns to summer, your landscaping and garden will weather more sun and heat than earlier in the year.
-That means you'll want to consider how to keep things cool with shade and irrigation.
-Just like we can get sunburned, perennials and grass can dry out, and trees can lose their leaves prematurely.
-We've got guidance to make it through the hotter months.
+As we stretch into the dog days of summer, your landscaping and garden will weather more intense heat and UV rays than earlier in the season.
+You'll need to consider how to keep things cool with proper tending, irrigation, and shade.
+Just like we can get sunburned, bulb flowers and grass can dry out, and trees can lose their leaves prematurely.
+We've got advice to help you, your garden, and your lawn make it through the hotter months with flying colors.

-As the weeks tick by, the sod or grass you planted will grow taller than what's ideal.
-It'll need some maintenance to look fresh and manicured.
-Keep the lawn in check with a self-propelled lawn mower and a string trimmer to knock down any tall grass around sidewalks, fences, or buildings.
+As the weeks tick by, the grass or sod you planted will grow taller than what's ideal.
+You'll need to maintain it so it'll look manicured again.
+Keep the lawn in check with a push lawn mower and a string trimmer to knock down any tall grass around fences, sidewalks, or buildings.

-Trees and shrubs climb toward the sun and lose their shape over time.
+Shrubs, bushes, and trees climb toward the sun and lose their shape over time.
 In the summer, they'll be growing fast, filled with buds and blooms before you know it.
-Trim wild branches to the size you want with garden shears and hedge trimmers.
-It's best to leave major tree maintenance and tree topping to the pros, but you may want to use a pole saw for minor trims and a chainsaw to shape small trees and bushes.
+Prune them to show off their verdant beauty with garden shears and hedge trimmers.
+It's best to leave major tree maintenance and tree topping to the pros, but you may want to use a pole saw for minor trims and a chainsaw to shape bushes and small trees.

 Vines as Decorative Shade

-Plant vines to climb an arbor or trellis to provide both beauty and shade.
-Vine plants that are native to your area are a good choice for success and attract bees, butterflies, and hummingbirds.
-Wisteria, honeysuckle, and morning glories are common options for creating a shady and beautiful archway or pathway.
-Remember to match your vine plants to how much sun you receive, as some like full sun and others don't.
-As a bonus, many vines put out sweet-smelling flowers with a delightful fragrance you can enjoy as you cool off in the shade.
+Plant vines near an arbor or trellis so they'll climb the structure and give you both beauty and shade.
+Go with vines that are native to your area to attract bees, butterflies, and hummingbirds.
+Wisteria, jasmine, and ivy are common options for creating a shady and beautiful archway or pathway.
+Remember to match your vine plants to how much sunshine you receive, as some like full sun and others don't.
+As a bonus, many vines put out sweet-smelling flowers, so you can enjoy a delightful fragrance in the cool shade.

 Find Your Summertime Lawn Care Supplies Today

-No matter if your perfect summer includes relaxing, gardening, grilling, or completing outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
+No matter if your perfect summer includes gardening, grilling, relaxing, or finishing those outdoor DIY projects, we've got you covered.
 Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our Home Depot mobile app anywhere you like, or in the aisles of your Hammond, LA store.
+Shop online at your leisure, on our app anywhere you like, or in the aisles of your Hammond, LA store.

 Nearby Stores